 I hollered this detail to Dad, whose scintillating response of, “ROW FASTER!!” elicited some colourful language from both of the parties in the rowboat.
 I rowed faster.
 The tub filled faster.
 That was round about when I realized that Dad made shit up and that there was maybe a reason that he was on shore and not in the boat.

 “NOW UNTIE THE ROPE AND LET GO!!” he yelled.

 Uh, yeah.
 Easier said than done.
 The bathtub was below the surface and dropping quickly and the rope had pulled taut.
 Tamar’s fingers couldn’t get it off the boat, but between the two of us, we managed to pull the rope slack and get it untied, thus freeing ourselves of the bathtub anchor.
-Just in time, too, as the stern of the rowboat was about two inches above the waterline.
+Just in time, too, as the stern of the rowboat was about two inches above the waterline and the stem of her was airborne.
 The tub sank and tipped and bumped its way to the bottom.
 Happily, we did not.

 To this day, it remains one of the favourite cabin stories of my childhood.
 Kids don’t always get to experience “near-death” in quite the same way now and I think it’s a real shame.
 Every summer when I go back, I paddle or snorkle out to where the tub sits (just to the left of the frame below) and have a great laugh at the memory.
 Then I go in and have a cold shower and remember the real perils of bathtubs.